Dakayl/accountlinker/README.md

 # Account Linker
 PHP BB 3.1.x Account Linker

-Created by Dakayl (french LARPer) for RPG community.
+Created by Dakayl (pres.cama.lyon@gmail.com)
+Based upon Account Links 0.7.9 by Drakkim (Michael Flenniken, Jr.) drakkim@conclavewiz.com

+.
 Have fun guys.

 You are free to edit, contribute, change and improve this little mod.
 Please see the licence (GNU GPL 3.0).